Immerse yourself in the cool, natural swimming pools of Australia's Red Centre.

 Ten days allows you any number of ways to get wet in the wild.
-From serene pools deep inside ancient canyons to thermal springs in shady groves and deep pools beneath waterfalls, take the plunge and make your way from one natural swimming place to the next on this 10 day waterhole-hopping trip from Alice Springs in the Red Centre to the tropical city of Darwin, via Kakadu.
+From serene pools deep inside ancient canyons to thermal springs in shady groves and deep pools beneath waterfalls, there are so many reasons for you to take the plunge.
+Make your way from one natural swimming place to the next on this 10-day trip from Alice Springs in the Red Centre to the tropical city of Darwin, via Kakadu.
 It’s the perfect way to beat the heat.

 Day 1: Alice Springs and surrounds

 Surrounded by desert in all directions, Australia’s Red Centre might be one of the country’s driest landscapes, but that doesn’t mean you can’t get wet – the rugged West MacDonnell Ranges (the West Macs to locals) that stretch almost all the way from Alice Springs to Kings Canyon hide several sensational wild swimming pools in the gorges that bite into the ancient rocky ranges.
-The waterhole in Simpsons Gap is an easy 17 kilometre (10.5 mile) bicycle ride from Alice Springs along a sealed cycle path – hire a bicycle from Outback Cycling (around AUD $40 for a day).
+The waterhole in Simpsons Gap is an easy 17-kilometre (10.5-mile) bicycle ride from Alice Springs along a sealed cycle path – hire a bicycle from Outback Cycling.
 Standley Chasm, deep inside a rocky canyon with walls 80 metres (262 feet) high, is another top spot to cool off: it’s 50 kilometres (31 miles) from Alice Springs and most day tours include both swimming spots on their itineraries.

 Day 2: Alice Springs to Glen Helen Gorge

-If yesterday’s serene swimming spots in the West Macs have whetted your appetite for more, hire a car – or join a tour with Alice Wanderer – and head west from Alice Springs on Larapinta Road beyond Simpsons Gap and Standley Chasm to Ellery Creek Big Hole and Redbank Gorge, two more picture-perfect plunge pools encircled by towering walls of red rock.
-Spend the night in the resort at Glen Helen Gorge beside the Finke River – it’s believed to be one of the oldest rivers in the world following its original course and for the traditional Aboriginal owners, who believe the swimming spot is home to a powerful rainbow serpent, one of the most scared.
+If yesterday’s serene swimming spots in the West Macs have whetted your appetite for more, hire a car – or join a tour with Alice Wanderer.
+Head west from Alice Springs on Larapinta Road beyond Simpsons Gap and Standley Chasm to Ellery Creek Big Hole and Redbank Gorge, two more picture-perfect plunge pools encircled by towering walls of red rock.
+Spend the night in the resort at Glen Helen Gorge beside the Finke River – it’s believed to be one of the oldest rivers in the world following its original course, and for the traditional Aboriginal owners - who believe the swimming spot is home to a powerful rainbow serpent - one of the most scared.
 Glen Helen is around a two-hour drive from Alice Springs.

 Day 3: Glen Helen Gorge to Alice Springs